TeamCCEP/PaymentCollections/readme.md

     }

 2. Open the SMS Node and change the “From Number” to your SMS Number.
+Open the "Call Flow" Node and set the details to call your OAuth Token flow.
-3. Open the custom variables and populate all the fields from the [required info table](#required-info).
+3. Open the custom variables and populate all the fields from the [required info table](#required-info).  **Do not populate the JDSToken field**
 4. Save and publish the flow.
 5. Open your Glitch site and select the script.js file.
 Around line 33, you will see a statement like below.
 Change the address to the webhook for the paymentconfirmed flow.
     url: 'https://hooks.us.webexconnect.io/events/85P18MBEYD',